 APUG / Photrio didn’t like my photos so they kicked me out a long time ago.
 But I still read it once in a while.
 They had a post on the never ending debate on cropping and street work.

 This debate is just one of ego.
 I once saw a terribly crooked photo by Cartier-Bresson of a bullring at a museum.
 He would have rather presented a crooked photo than straighten and crop it…it is all ego.
-It is the photogs job to present the best they can, unless they aspire showing garbage as Winogrand was prone to do.
+It is the photogs job to present the best they can, unless they aspire showing garbage as Winogrand was prone to do in his later years.

 If it works uncropped, great, but most of my street work is cropped.
 Now, if you are working for a job and they demand no crop or you are a crime scene photog, then sure cropping could be bad.
 But if you are just working for yourself, crop or uncrop…it just does not matter…unless you are a slave to your ego.